talkpython/100daysofcode-with-python-course/days/43-45-search-api/README.md

 Your app is basically working.
 Today we'll polish it up a bit with some code cleanup and user interaction.

 Start with code cleanup.
 We have been passing dictionaries around.
 These are not so much fun.
-Let's use `nametuples`.
-You create one link this:
+Let's use `namedtuples`.
+You create one like this:

 ```python
 import collections